 An iframe is an HTML element which allows users to embed an HTML document (i.e. a webpage) from one source inside of another HTML document (i.e. your webbook).
 Because the use of iframes involve embedding content from external sites into Pressbooks, our default security practices prevent users from embedding iframes from non-trusted sources into their books.
 However, using this settings page, Network Managers can manually allow trusted domains or paths to permit users to embed iframes from that source.

-To add a domain or path to your network iframe whitelist, paste the desired domain or path into the Iframe Whitelist field on its own line.
+To add a domain or path to your network iframe allowlist, paste the desired domain or path into the Iframe Allowlist field on its own line.
 Guidelines for the expected input format are included below the input field.

 srcURL exactly in order for the iframe to properly embed and display.

-Once you have saved changes to your iframe whitelist, any iframe whose
+Once you have saved changes to your iframe allowlist, any iframe whose

-src attribute matches a domain or path on your whitelist can be added to a book by any user on the network.
+src attribute matches a domain or path on your allowlist can be added to a book by any user on the network.

 Allow registered users to create and clone new books